openannotation/annotator/doc/architecture.rst

 overarching reasons to do this work:

-1. To better serve the needs of more advanced users of the Annotator codebase[#]_.
+1. To better serve the needs of more advanced users of the Annotator codebase [#adv]_.
 In particular, in Annotator 1.2.x parts of the UI are hard-coded into the core of Annotator and are not easily removed or swapped.

     We want Annotator 2.0 to serve users who don't want or need all of